Mitchell State School (1914 Building)

 Mitchell State School (1914 Building) was a heritage-listed state school building at 105 Cambridge Street, Mitchell, Maranoa Region, Queensland, Australia.
 It was designed by Department of Public Works (Queensland) and built from 1913 to 1920 by G P Williams.
 It is also known as the 1914 Building.
 It was added to the Queensland Heritage Register on 6 June 1994.
+It was removed from the heritage register in 2017 as it had been demolished as part of an approved development.

 History

 This timber building was erected in 1914, and replaced a building erected in 1880.

 The Mitchell Downs run was taken up during the 1850s.
 A Post Office opened at Mitchell Downs in 1865, mail services commencing for the surrounding district at this time.
 The Reserve for the town of Mitchell was gazetted in 1869, on the site of the Mitchell Downs head station, the owners having erected another homestead further west.
 The Booringa Division was gazetted in 1879 and Mitchell became the administrative centre for the Division and later the Shire of Booringa.
 The Western Railway line was extended to Mitchell in 1885, and Mitchell consolidated its position as the business centre of the surrounding pastoral district.